 Dr. Beverly Warren became Kent State University's 12th president on July 1, 2014.
 As the university’s chief executive officer, Dr. Warren oversees one of the nation's largest university systems.
-High-Resolution HeadshotKent State's eight campuses provide more than 300 academic programs to about 42,000 undergraduate and graduate students from throughout Ohio and the nation, and from approximately 100 countries.
+High-Resolution HeadshotKent State's eight campuses provide more than 300 academic programs to more than 41,000 undergraduate and graduate students from throughout Ohio and the nation, and from over 100 countries.
 One of the largest employers in Northeast Ohio, the university employs more than 5,700 full- and part-time faculty and staff.

 Prior to coming to Kent State, Dr. Warren had served as provost and senior vice president at Virginia Commonwealth University (VCU) since 2011.
 She arrived at VCU in 2000 as a professor and head of the School of Education’s Division of Health, Physical Education and Recreation, and went on to serve as dean of the School of Education.
 Before joining VCU, Dr. Warren held faculty positions at Smith College in Massachusetts; Auburn University in Alabama; Appalachian State University in North Carolina; and Lander University in South Carolina.